TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Banner Current

 ```
-New function Get-JCEvent allows for the search and retrieval of JumpCloud log information.
+New function Get-JCEvent allows for the search and retrieval of JumpCloud Directory Insights data.
 ```

 #### Banner Old

 ```
-New function Get-JCEvent allows for the search and retrieval of JumpCloud log information.
+New function Get-JCEvent allows for the search and retrieval of JumpCloud Directory Insights data.
 ```